Get backlinks from our recommended provider

 However, if your funds are tied up in your current company or other business endeavors, there are several things you can consider:

-As long as you have a part of the funds, you can seek potential investors who will cover the rest for company shares and/or profits.
+If you have a part of the funds, you can seek potential investors to cover the rest for company shares and/or profits.
 This lowers your initial costs but multiplies your time and headaches trying to work with a partner.
 It also means you’ll have to split any profits from the business.

 The SBA is a federal agency that helps small businesses get loans.
-They don’t issue loans themselves but instead work with lenders to overcome obstacles to business lending, such as guaranteeing loans, reducing risk, and sourcing capital.
+It doesn’t issue loans itself but instead works with lenders to overcome obstacles to business lending, such as guaranteeing loans, reducing risk, and sourcing capital.

 Whether you’ve been declined credit before or have a poor credit history doesn’t matter.
 You might still qualify for a loan with the SBA.
 That said, they do have specific eligibility requirements, including: